jupyterhub/zero-to-jupyterhub-k8s/doc/source/user-storage.md

 Next, create this object by running `kubectl apply -f <filename>` from the commandline.
 The [Kubernetes Docs](https://kubernetes.io/docs/concepts/storage/storage-classes/#gce) have more information on what the various fields mean.
 The most important field is `parameters.type`, which specifies the type of storage you wish to use.
-For example:
+The two options are:

 * `pd-ssd` makes this `StorageClass` provision SSDs.
 * `pd-standard` will provision non-SSD disks.